 Over the past five decades, women’s access to birth control, despite marital status, has changed completely.
 Before the 1960’s it was illegal to provide information about birth control let alone supply it.
-This lead women to have multiple pregnancies and miscarriages which took a toll on their body.
+This led women to have multiple pregnancies and miscarriages, which took a toll on their bodies.

 Should the pregnancies actually be carried out, it sometimes pushed the parents into poverty as they could not support so many children.
 Presently, birth control options are available to women all over the globe and in many different forms.

 Women can now choose a birth control method such as a condom that is used once and then discarded with no medical impact.
 For women who are looking for an effective and fairly long term solution, they are able to provide their doctor with a medical history and get a prescription for the birth control pill with the appropriate dose of hormones.

 For a woman who wants a birth control method that is prescribed and inserted once, and effective for a few years at a time, the IUD or birth control implant is an option.
 Women are now given the option to be able to access birth control not only through their doctor but through an online service where they are medically evaluated and obtain a birth control prescription through a safe and secure system.

 Some states have started providing extra optional training for pharmacists who are interested in being able to evaluate a patient’s medical history, and for up to three years be able to provide them with the birth control pill without a prescription from a doctor.
 Margaret Sanger helped to begin the incredible access to information and birth control methods that women have today.

 What is the History of Birth Control Pills?

 Beginning around 3000 BC women were no longer dependant on withdrawal and abstinence as the only methods of birth control.
 Around this time, people began fashioning condoms by using fish bladders, animal intestines and linen sheaths, as well as a number of other terrifying things.